-Three patterns from Table 3 are noteworthy in the context of this paper.
-First, changes between 1990 and 2012 in the prevalence of evening and night work schedules were negligible, with one important exception: the percentage of single mothers working evening shifts nearly doubled (from 2.4% to 4.3% among all single mothers and from 5.1% to 9.2% among working single mothers; changes significant at the p<.05 level in both cases).
+Three patterns from Table 3 are noteworthy in the context of this article.
+First, changes between 1990 and 2012 in the prevalence of evening and night work schedules were negligible, with one important exception: the percentage of single mothers working evening shifts nearly doubled (from 2.4 percent to 4.3 percent among all single mothers and from 5.1 percent to 9.2 percent among working single mothers; changes significant at the p<.05 level in both cases).
 In 2012, single mothers were more likely than their partnered peers to be working an evening schedule (significant at the p<.01 level).
 Second, the prevalence of within-week variability increased significantly for both single and partnered mothers.
-Amongst working mothers (bottom panel) the increase between 1990 and 2012 was from 14.2% to 21.3% of single mothers and from 11.5% to 20.2% of partnered mothers.
+Among working mothers (bottom panel) the increase between 1990 and 2012 was from 14.2 percent to 21.3 percent of single mothers and from 11.5 percent to 20.2 percent of partnered mothers.
 Third, weekend work grew more common between 1990 and 2012.
-Single mothers worked weekends at higher rates in both years, but the proportional increase in prevalence of weekend work was larger among partnered women.
-These three changes-to the prevalence of evening work among single mothers and of variable and weekend work among all mothers-serve as the objects of the subsequent two analytic steps.
+Single mothers worked weekends at higher rates in both years, but the proportional increase in prevalence of evening work among single mothers and of variable and weekend work among all mothers-serve as the objects of the subsequent two analytic steps.

-Figure 2 presents average marginal effects estimates from a set of logistic regressions predicting these three key outcomes on the basis of year, maternal occupation, maternal education, survey respondent race, the natural log of household income, and, as appropriate, household type.12 AMEs for categorical and binary independent variables measure how the probability of holding the given schedule characteristic changes, on average, as the variable departs from the reference category.
+Figure 2 presents average marginal effects estimates from a set of logistic regressions predicting these three key outcomes on the basis of year, maternal occupation, maternal education, survey respondent race, the natural log of household income, and, as appropriate, household type.13 AMEs for categorical and binary independent variables measure how the probability of holding the given schedule characteristic changes, on average, as the variable departs from the reference category.
 For the continuous measure of the natural log of family income, the AME is the average instantaneous rate of change in the predicted probability.
 The top-most entry (year) can be read as the average change in probability for all cases in 2012 relative to 1990.
-This AME was positive in all three panels, and significantly different than zero in the latter two.
+This AME was positive in all three panels, and significantly different from zero in the latter two.